sophieelin/sophieelin/README.md

 ---

 ## Hobbies/Interests
--  **Percussionist** with 12+ years of experience — hosted MIT’s first solo marimba recital, winner of the MITSO Concerto Competition, and international competition winner.
+-  **Percussionist** with 12+ years of experience — hosted MIT’s first solo marimba recital, winner of the 2025 MITSO Concerto Competition, and international competition winner.
 - **Matcha & tea enthusiast** — experimenting with new recipes and exploring unique teas from around the world.
-- **Blogger & writer** — sharing reflections on tech, music, and personal growth.
+- **Blogger** — sharing reflections on tech, music, and personal growth.

 ---